Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 - Faster hikers can kindly make your presence known when approaching others.

-34) Snap a Pic of Informative Signs or Maps
+37) Snap a Pic of Informative Signs and Move On

 Throughout National Parks and other popular outdoor spaces, visitors will frequently encounter maps of hiking trails or informative signs.
 These signs often become a cluster, as people gather close to another to read such information.